academyux/academy-svg-icon-sprite/README.md

 # Academy SVG Icon Sprite

-The svg should always be placed inside of a parent element with the class `.icon`:
+The svg should always have the class `.icon` and be placed inside of a parent element.
+Height and width should be applied to the parent element, not the SVG itself.
 ```
 <div class="btn">
 	<svg class="icon">